LinearSix/CLI_Assessment/README.md

 Explain what the Unix shell is.<br />
     The Unix shell is an interface between the user and the computer that uses a textual command line.<br />
-    You can type commands to execute tasks like manipulate directories, files, and programs.<br />
+    You can type commands to execute tasks.
+IE: manipulating directories, files, and programs.<br />
  <br />
 Explain why the Unix shell is important.<br />
-     The Unix shell is important/useful because it is interactive and scriptable, meaning the textual commands can also be used in a script file to automate repetitive tasks, thereby increasing productivity<br />
+     The Unix shell is important/useful because it is interactive and scriptable, meaning the textual commands can also be used in a script file to automate repetitive tasks, thereby increasing productivity.<br />
  <br />
 Use the Unix shell to manipulate your laptop's operating system.<br />
     * Installed HTOP to view computer performance and usage.<br />